MarathonLabs/marathon/docs/runner/android/configure.md

 :::tip

 Android's `screenrecorder` doesn't support videos longer than 180 seconds for apiVersion < 34.
-If you want to set timeLimit > 180 you can use `longVideoSupport: true`
+For such devices marathon will automatically record as many video files as needed if the test takes longer than 180 seconds.
+Expect several missing frames between the files though

 :::